LAW ENFORCEMENT MENTAL HEALTH AND WELLNESS ACT (LEMHWA) PROGRAM

 Check out our How to Apply page for resources such as frequently asked questions, appendices, additional fact sheets, links to webinars, and more.

-The FY25 Law Enforcement Mental Health and Wellness Act (LEMHWA) Program will close on
+The FY25 Law Enforcement Mental Health and Wellness Act (LEMHWA) Program closed on

 COPS Office Law Enforcement and Mental Health Wellness Act Informational Webinar